Get insider access

 3. Best Mid-Range Audiophile Headphones

 If you're looking for something with a more mid-range price, consider the HiFiMan Sundara 2020.
-Like the HiFiMan Edition XS, they're planar magnetic headphones but have a different design, which some users may prefer.
-Their ski-band headband helps distribute the headphones' weight across your head, and they have a circular ear cup design.
-They also have a higher clamping force, so they fit more snugly.
-Their passive soundstage doesn't feel as out of head either, though it's still very open and spacious.
+Unlike the Sennheiser HD 490 PRO, they're planar magnetic headphones and have a different design, which some users may prefer.
+Their ski-band headband helps distribute the headphones' weight across your head.
+They also have a higher clamping force, so they fit more snugly than the previous pick.
+Meanwhile, their planar magnetic drivers' larger design vibrates their entire diaphragm, which can produce a soundstage that better represents an out-of-head stereo experience.
+It's worth noting, though, that while our unit didn't have any issues, planar magnetic drivers like those found in the HiFiMan are more susceptible to mismatching issues, which can lead to worse stereo imaging.

-These over-ears have balanced and neutral mids, ensuring natural, present, and clear vocals and instruments.
+These over-ears have balanced mids, ensuring natural, present, and clear vocals and instruments.
 Sibilants like cymbals are present without becoming overly bright or piercing.
-While they don't reproduce as much thump and punch as the Edition XS, their touch of extra high-bass helps add warmth to your mix.
+While they don't reproduce as much thump and punch as the preceding Sennheiser, they still have a touch of extra high-bass to help add warmth to your mix.
+Fortunately for those without an amp, these headphones also won't require any extra juice to sound good with most devices.

 See our review